jsrepojs/jsrepo/.changeset/serious-starfishes-smell.md

 "jsrepo": patch
 ---

-When adding with zero-config you will now be prompted to overwrite blocks if they already exist at the provided path.
+When adding blocks with zero-config you will now be prompted before overwriting an existing block